notional-labs/notional/instructions.md

 ```

 ## 2. Update the software.
-New versions (bcnad & cosmovisor) for the Public Testnet are here (you can check the sha256sum there):
+New versions (bcnad & cosmovisor) for the MainNet are here (you can check the sha256sum there):
 https://github.com/BitCannaGlobal/bcna/releases/tag/v1.1
 > Perform only A or B of step 1 depending on your service type (cosmovisor or bcnad directly)
 1. **A**  Update for Cosmovisor users